MicrosoftDocs/Hololens/hololens/includes/hololens-oobe-screens.md

 #### End user license agreement

-Your device did not go through Autopilot, accept the agreement to move on.
+Your device didn't go through Autopilot, accept the agreement to move on.

 1. Select "Sign in" entering your company email.
 1. Select "Sign in" entering your company email, and sign in credentials.